jinyang10/Search-Engine/README.md

 # search-engine

-Simplified search engine which performs Crawling and Indexing via DFS, Ranking via PageRank algorithm, and Searching MyTester tests the different xml files (which serve as proxy for web pages) for a given search word
+Simplified search engine performs Crawling and Indexing via DFS, Ranking via PageRank algorithm, and Searching

+Use MyTester to test the different xml files (which serve as proxy for web pages), using the search engine to search a word